Back To Search Results

 Complications

-Complications during the sonographic assessment of AFI or MVP are minimal.
+Complications during the sonographic assessment of AFI or DVP are minimal.
 When performing the ultrasound, patients may experience discomfort with the pressure from the ultrasound probe or lightheadedness from the gravid uterus's compression on the vena cava in the supine position.
-A rolled towel under the patient’s flank to provide left lateral tilt may improve venous return and improve symptoms.[14]
+A rolled towel under the patient’s flank to provide left lateral tilt may improve venous return and improve symptoms.[44]

 Clinical Significance

 Oligohydramnios is diagnosed when amniotic fluid values fall below normal cut-offs.
 The list of potential causes is long and includes any condition causing uteroplacental insufficiency, anatomic issues with fetal urine production, and urinary tract obstructions.
 In severe cases, early pulmonary hypoplasia and limb disfigurement occur, resulting in significant perinatal morbidity and mortality.
-Even among structurally normal fetuses, oligohydramnios' mortality has been shown to have a 50-fold increase compared to a fetus with normal amniotic fluid measurements.[16]
-Patients with oligohydramnios have several additional complications, including higher rates of intrauterine growth restriction, fetal distress on heart rate monitoring, meconium-stained amniotic fluid, low Apgar scores, and higher rates of Cesarean section.[16][17][18][19]
+Even among structurally normal fetuses, oligohydramnios' mortality has been shown to have a 50-fold increase compared to a fetus with normal amniotic fluid measurements.[46]
+Patients with oligohydramnios have several additional complications, including higher rates of intrauterine growth restriction, fetal distress on heart rate monitoring, meconium-stained amniotic fluid, low Apgar scores, and higher rates of cesarean section.[46][47][48][49]

 Polyhydramnios results from conditions in which there is increased production of amniotic fluid or decreased fetal swallowing.
-Causes of overproduction can include increased osmotic forces (like hyperglycemia or hydrops), cardiac dysfunction, infection leading to decreased fetal swallowing (occurs due to GI tract obstruction), impaired neurological swallowing pathways, and some cranial facial abnormalities.
+Causes of overproduction can include increased osmotic forces (eg, hyperglycemia or hydrops), cardiac dysfunction, infection leading to decreased fetal swallowing (occurs due to gastrointestinal tract obstruction), impaired neurological swallowing pathways, and some cranial facial abnormalities.
 The majority of cases are mild with no underlying etiology.
 As the severity of polyhydramnios increases, so does the incidence of fetal structural and genetic anomalies.
-Polyhydramnios graded in severity using AFIs (mild: 24-29.9 cm, moderate: 30-34.9 cm, or severe: 35 cm or more) or MVP (mild: 8-11 cm, moderate: 12-15 cm, or severe: >16 cm).[7]
-Some evidence suggests that the MVP method may overestimate polyhydramnios, but more data is needed to confirm this hypothesis.[12]
+Polyhydramnios can be graded in severity using the following thresholds for AFI or DVP:

+Some evidence suggests that the MVP method may overestimate polyhydramnios, but more data is needed to confirm this hypothesis.[38]
 Polyhydramnios has been shown to increase perinatal mortality to a lesser extent than oligohydramnios, with the rate dependent on the underlying cause.
-Perinatal morbidity associated with polyhydramnios includes an increase in preterm labor, macrosomia, nonvertex positions, nonreassuring fetal heart tracings, and Cesarea sections.[18]
+Perinatal morbidity associated with polyhydramnios includes an increase in preterm labor, macrosomia, nonvertex positions, nonreassuring fetal heart tracings, and cesarean delivery.[48]
 Polyhydramnios can cause significant discomfort to the mother as severe cases can impair adequate maternal respiration.
 In these cases, therapeutic amnioreduction may be considered.
-For most causes of mild polyhydramnios, the American College of Obstetrics and Gynecology currently recommends delivery between 39 and 39.6 weeks.[20]
+For most causes of mild polyhydramnios, ACOG currently recommends delivery between 39 and 39.6 weeks.[50]

 Twin-twin transfusion syndrome is a special case that warrants mentioning in the discussion of amniotic fluid derangement due to its simultaneous presentation of both polyhydramnios and oligohydramnios during the same pregnancy.
-This syndrome occurs in 10% to 15% of diamniotic-monochorionic twins due to shared chorionic vessels.[23]
-The diagnosis requires a single placenta and the findings of oligohydramnios in one twin and polyhydramnios in the other.
-It is often associated with hydrops of the twin with polyhydramnios and growth restriction of the twin with oligohydramnios.
-Due to significant associated maternal and fetal mortality and morbidity, current guidelines recommend screening starting at 16 weeks and continuing every 2 weeks until delivery to allow for early identification and treatment to guide delivery timelines.[23]
+This syndrome occurs in 10% to 15% of diamniotic-monochorionic twins due to shared chorionic vessels.[52]
+The diagnosis requires a single placenta and the findings of oligohydramnios in 1 twin and polyhydramnios in the other.
+Twin-twin transfusion syndrome is often associated with hydrops of the twin with polyhydramnios and growth restriction of the twin with oligohydramnios.
+Due to significant associated maternal and fetal mortality and morbidity, current guidelines recommend screening starting at 16 weeks and continuing every 2 weeks until delivery to allow for early identification and treatment to guide delivery timelines.[52]

 Enhancing Healthcare Team Outcomes